 Driving is harder than we thought, and even harder to teach to a machine.
 It’s a complex task that involves more than merely “seeing” and “reacting” to what happens on the road.
 The most advanced cars today are only now starting to recognize road signs and traffic lights.
 As reported in various media outlets in 2019, Ford President and CEO Jim Hackett acknowledged the company “overestimated the arrival of autonomous vehicles” by underestimating driving’s complexity.
 They weren’t alone.
 Some companies have concluded that AVs will never match the human brain’s ability to simultaneously juggle multiple driving tasks, react appropriately, and make correct decisions.

-When driving, the brain makes judgements and assesses probabilities (for example, accommodating a bicyclist trying to beat us through the intersection).
+When driving, the brain makes judgments and assesses probabilities (for example, accommodating a bicyclist trying to beat us through the intersection).
 In a self-driving car, every aspect of that thought process (conscious or unconscious) must be programmed to ensure safety.

 That.
 Is.
 Challenging.